jonaskuske/mws-restaurant-3/README.md

 `npm run install:backend` to install backend dependencies

 `npm start` to start both backend and frontend
+`npm run build` to compile a minified production-grade version

 `npm run serve:backend` to start backend on localhost:1337
 `npm run serve:frontend` to serve frontend on localhost:8000 and open in Chrome

+### About evaluating the performance in Lighthouse
+To test the performance, please use the production-grade version of this app, not the one generated for the live server!
+The production version can be built using `npm run build` and is then found in the folder 'dist'.
+Also, please remember to run Lighthouse in an Incognito-Tab, so browser extensions etc. can't skew the results.